mahavedalla/mahavedalla/docs/questions/nekkhama/whether-the-buddha-instructed-to-laity-in-renunciation-nekkhamma.md

-# Whether the Buddha instructed to laity in renunciation (nekkhamma)?
+Question: Whether the Buddha instructed to laity in renunciation (nekkhamma)?
 Answer in Brief: -
  Category: Nekkhama
 Sutta References: Mv.1.8.2.1; Mv.1.22.6.4; Mv.6.34.14.3